markliederbach/finna/README.md

 ![stock-events-instructions.jpeg](images/stock-events-instructions.jpeg)

 Note that duplicate transactions will be ignored, so this operation should be safe to run as many times as necessary.

+## Send output file to iPhone
+Using iCloud, send the output file to your phone and import it from the Stock Events App.